-12. You will receive a call with final balance that would include any additional costs.
-At this time you maybe given an estimated completion date.
+12. You will receive a call with the final balance that would include any additional costs.
+At this time you may be given an estimated completion date.

-13. We will call to confirm delivery or pick up by Customer.
+13. We will call to confirm delivery or pick up.
 Payment is to be made by check or credit card.

 Fabric & Supplies DELAY notice!
-Staffing, scheduling and receipt of fabric & supplies is longer than normal.
+Staffing, scheduling, and receipt of fabric & supplies is longer than normal.
 We are receiving some fabrics in 28 - 35 business days.
-This has an impact on scheduling of your project.
+This has an impact on the scheduling of your project.
 Please plan accordingly when approving your estimate!